Pitithat-pu/deep-grape-lsf/README.md

 Prerequisite
 1. Python 2.7.9

+Installation
+1. Brief installation instruction are contained in establish_and_test.sh

 Instruction
 1. In DEEP_metadata.csv, write down information about the input data (e.g.datatype, sampleID) in tab-separated format.